 - Executive Office of Technology Services and Security

 - Any other “DFML State Partner” that DFML deems necessary to verify eligibility

 DFML takes its responsibilities regarding personal information seriously.
-Utilizing secure channels, DFML will verify your personal information such as your Social Security number, date of birth or driver’s license number by matching it against DFML State Partner data.
+Utilizing secure channels, DFML will verify your personal information such as your Social Security number, date of birth, or driver’s license number by matching it against DFML State Partner data.
 For example, your information might be shared with the Department of Unemployment Assistance or the Department of Revenue to conduct data matches to track wages.
-Using data in this manner allows us to know we are providing the correct benefit amount to the correct, eligible person.
+Using data in this manner ensures the correct benefit amount is made to the correct, eligible person.

-DFML will share your certification of a serious health condition form with your current or former employer and DFML State Partners, to validate the information you’ve provided.
-In addition, we will share information about your claim with your current or former employer such as:
+DFML will share your certification of a serious health condition form with your current or former employer and DFML State Partners to validate the information you have provided.
+In addition, DFML will share with your current or former employer and, as applicable, their third-party affiliates, information about your claim such as: